 He served as a co-director for the international short “Julie 9”, which screened at the Rotterdam Film Festival, and subsequently produced, shot and edited the documentary film “Rhythm and Pain” concerning a cross-cultural drummer and the American healthcare dilemma.
 He is a published photographer with works at auction, in public & private collections..has been listed on ArtNet and is ranked internationally in the ArtFact.com auction database.

-Two of his video-works are in the permanent collection of MONA, (Museum of New Art) Pontiac, Michigan and his large format and still life photographs are in the collection of the Sullivan County Museum in New York.
+The artists photographs and drawings are held in private collections throughout America and Europe, particularly the UK.
+Two of his video-works are in the permanent collection of MONA, (Museum of New Art) Pontiac, Michigan and his large format and still life photographs are included in the collection of the Sullivan County Museum in New York.

 Solo and Two-Person Shows: